SuperOfficeDocs/superoffice-docs/docs/onsite/install/netserver/setup-rest.md

 To integrate with Active Directory, you need to set up your SuperOffice users as Active Directory users.

 * *web.config* must define and configure the [ActiveDirectoryCredentialPlugin section][5].
-* Your SuperOffice users need to be linked to Active Directory users.
+* SuperOffice users must be linked to Active Directory users.

 ### SuperOffice web.config